ska-telescope/ska-pst-testutils/README.md

 # Developer setup

-As this project uses `PyTango` via the [ska-tango-base](https://gitlab.com/ska-telescope/ska-tango-base) project.
+This project uses `PyTango` via the [ska-tango-base](https://gitlab.com/ska-telescope/ska-tango-base) project.

-To make sure your development environment is ready for, follow the [Installation instructions](https://gitlab.com/ska-telescope/ska-tango-examples#installation)  of the `ska-tango-examples` project (this is specific for Ubuntu but you should be able to work it out for other environments).
+To make sure your development environment is ready, follow the [Installation instructions](https://gitlab.com/ska-telescope/ska-tango-examples#installation)  of the `ska-tango-examples` project (this is specific for Ubuntu but you should be able to work it out for other environments).

 At the very least have [Docker](https://docs.docker.com/get-docker/) and install [Minikube](https://minikube.sigs.k8s.io/docs/) - (see - [SKA Deploy Minikube](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube))